 Regular Brake Pad Replacement

 Brake pads should be replaced every 30,000 to 50,000 miles, depending on the type of brake pads and driving conditions.
-(See Also: What to Do When Adding Brake Fluid?
-A Step-by-Step Guide)
+(See Also: Bike Brake Pads When to Replace?
+Safety First Priority)

 Signs of Worn-Out Brake Pads